awsdocs/amazon-emr-management-guide/doc_source/emr-studio-install-libraries-and-kernels.md

 ## Kernels and Libraries on Amazon EMR on EKS Clusters<a name="emr-studio-eks-kernels-libraries"></a>

-Amazon EMR on EKS clusters include the PySpark and Python 3\.7 kernels with a set of preinstalled libraries\.
+Amazon EMR on EKS clusters include the PySpark and Python 3\.7 kernels with a set of pre\-installed libraries\.
 Amazon EMR on EKS does not currently support installing additional libraries or clusters\.

-**Note**
-Amazon EMR on EKS clusters do not support SparkMagic commands for EMR Studio\.

-Each cluster comes with the following Python and PySpark libraries installed:
+Each Amazon EMR on EKS cluster comes with the following Python and PySpark libraries installed:
 + **Python**– boto3, cffi, future, ggplot, jupyter, kubernetes, matplotlib, numpy, pandas, plotly, pycryptodomex, py4j, requests, scikit\-learn, scipy, seaborn
 + **PySpark** – ggplot, jupyter, matplotlib, numpy, pandas, plotly, pycryptodomex, py4j, requests, scikit\-learn, scipy, seaborn